The Tabard Inn in the 1880s

 Just when you think you've got Tennessee figured out, along comes Rugby.
-Back in the 1880s an author and social reformer from England named Thomas Hughes decided to start a colony in America for the younger sons of wealthy English families (in those days, older sons in England inherited everything and younger sons often had difficulty finding a life of their own).
+Back in the 1880s an author and social reformer from England named Thomas Hughes started a colony in America for the younger sons of wealthy English families (in those days, older sons in England inherited everything and younger sons often had difficulty finding a life of their own).

 We're going to show you around a bit.